AyanaZaire/AyanaZaire.github.io/notes.md

 ## About

-Seeda School is a community coding school inspired by the research of Ruha Benjamin and her book, Captivating Technologies, where she outlines the negative and positive impact of technologies on black communities and how we can instead use technology to collectively imagination and build a liberated future.
+Seeda School is a community coding school inspired by the research of Ruha Benjamin and her book, Captivating Technologies.
+She outlines the negative and positive impact of technologies on black communities and how we can instead use technology to collectively imagination and build a liberated future.

 ## Projects
 1. Girls For A Change: "Into to Coding for Community"